 Reality: Not all CrossFit gyms deliver the same level of quality to their members.
 Unfortunately, sometimes someone will get a bad vibe from a gym and give up on CrossFit altogether thinking that all gyms are that way.
 Each coach has their own style that may not agree with your personality.

 Before you let a bad experience at one gym give all boxes a bad rap, we suggest that you attend a class at different affiliates in your area.
 Find the one where you feel the most comfortable and you get the sense that the coaches are truly invested in you.
 Also, try it out for a while.
-Some people will do one class or a handful of classes as part of a Foundations/On-Ramp program for a few weeks and never come back.
+Some people will do one class or a handful of classes as part of a Foundations/On-Ramp programme for a few weeks and never come back.
 In our experience, it takes people two to three months to start to see the benefits of CrossFit so give it a fair try for a few months before you decide whether or not it’s for you.